Impact of Sterilization Conditions on the Mechanical Properties of 3D-Printed Custom Resin Solutions Custom Guide Resin

 • Group A (Control): No sterilization applied.

-The samples were evaluated using a three-point flexural test with a Zwick Z250 universal testing machine (ZwickRoell, Yokohama, Japan).
-The applied load speed was set at 5 mm/min, and the results represent the mean values of six specimens per group.
+Mechanical testing was performed using a three-point bending test on a Zwick Z250 universal testing machine (ZwickRoell, Yokohama, Japan).
+The crosshead speed was 5 mm/min, and results are reported as mean values for each group.

-To better visualize the impact of sterilization conditions on the mechanical properties of the samples, the results are presented in both tabular and graphical formats.
-The figures below illustrate the changes in flexural modulus and flexural strength across different sterilization conditions, allowing a comparative evaluation of the material's behavior before and after autoclave sterilization.
+To visualize the impact of sterilization conditions on material behavior, results are presented in graphical and tabular formats.
+The figures below show flexural modulus and flexural strength changes across the three groups, enabling a direct comparison of performance before and after autoclave sterilization.

-Figure 1: The graph results of the three-point bending test conducted on Group A
+Figure 1: Three-point bending test results for Group A (Control)

-Figure 2: The results of the three-point bending test conducted on Group B
+Figure 2: Three-point bending test results for Group B (121°C)

-Figure 3: The results of the three-point bending test conducted on Group C
+Figure 3: Three-point bending test results for Group C (134°C)

 Group Flexural Modulus (MPa) Flexural Strength (MPa)